bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ### Scoped field slots

 Scoped field slots give you greater control over how the record data appears.
-If you want to add an extra field which does not exist in the records, just add it to the `fields` array, And then reference the field(s) in the scoped slot(s).
-Scoped field slots use the following naming syntax:
+You can use scoped slots to provided custom rendering for a particular field.
+If you want to add an extra field which does not exist in the records, just add it to the [`fields`](#fields-column-definitions) array, and then reference the field(s) in the scoped slot(s).
+Scoped field slots use the following naming
-`'cell[' + field key + ']'`.
+syntax: `'cell[' + field key + ']'`.

 You can use the default _fall-back_ scoped slot `'cell[]'` to format any cells that do not have an explicit scoped slot provided.